not-ani/ani-website-rewrite/src/pages/writing/ocw-is-changing.md

 ![image.png](https://moltmqa28u.ufs.sh/f/0q2U2s5hTRxUBsvIlPWE0uwnJQ2oYcWqd8sOyV4hG3BM1bjS)

+We would make taking content from one school’s OCW to another trivial, like GitHub-style forking, which would allow students to iterate faster while maintaining autonomy over their own content.

 ## Technical Writeup

 I am the point where I’ll be loosing 90% of you guys but this is how we migrated.